Which of the following best describes 'useful information' in the... | Study Prep in Pearson+

-Which of the following best describes 'useful information' in the context of business communication?
+Which of the following best describes 'useful information' in the context of a financial plan?

 A